Twice: 2019: Fancy You, Feel Special, and &Twice

-On June 12, 2019, Twice released two Japanese digital singles, "Happy Happy" and "Breakthrough".
+On June 12, Twice released two Japanese digital singles, "Happy Happy" and "Breakthrough".
 On the release day of the digital singles, "Happy Happy" was also released physically, followed by "Breakthrough" a week later.
-Both singles received platinum certificates from the RIAJ.
-On July 17, 2019, JYP Entertainment announced that the group will hold an additional Japanese tour leg after reaching tens of thousands of fans on the Southeast Asia and North America legs of their Twicelights Tour.
+Both singles received a platinum certification from the RIAJ.
+On July 17, JYP Entertainment announced that the group will hold an additional Japanese tour leg after reaching tens of thousands of fans on the Southeast Asia and North America legs of their Twicelights World Tour.
 They staged twelve concerts in seven Japanese cities from October 2019 to February 2020.

-Twice released their eighth EP, Feel Special, on September 23, 2019, along with the music video for the lead single of the same name produced by Park Jin-young.
+Twice released their eighth EP, Feel Special, on September 23, along with the music video for the lead single of the same name produced by Park Jin-young.
 The single scored the group's second number one entry on the Billboard World Digital Song Sales chart.
 "Feel Special" also increased Twice's popularity across North America, as the single debuted on the Canadian Hot 100 at number 82.
 The group's first entry made Twice the third K-pop girl group and ninth K-pop act to appear on this chart.
-Recording sales of over 151,000 copies on September 30, 2019, Twice broke their own first-week album sales record with Feel Special.
+Recording sales of over 151,000 copies on September 30, Twice broke their own first-week album sales record with Feel Special.

-Twice released their second Japanese studio album &Twice on November 20, 2019, which included the group's earlier released digital singles "Happy Happy" and "Breakthrough".
-The album's lead single "Fake & True" was pre-released as a digital single on October 18, 2019. &Twice debuted at number 1 on the daily ranking of Oricon Albums Chart with 80,563 copies sold, before going on to top the weekly Oricon Albums Chart with 124,197 copies sold.
+Twice released their second Japanese studio album &Twice on November 20, which included the group's earlier released singles "Happy Happy" and "Breakthrough".
+The album's lead single "Fake & True" was pre-released as a digital single on October 18. &Twice debuted at number 1 on the daily ranking of the Oricon Albums Chart with 80,563 copies sold, before going on to top the weekly Oricon Albums Chart with 124,197 copies sold.

 In 2019, Twice sold over one million albums on Gaon, achieving this feat for the third consecutive year.
 In Japan, Twice surpassed 5 billion yen worth of record sales in 2019.
 The group was the bestselling foreign artist and ranked fourth overall in the Artist Sales category of the 52nd Oricon Annual Ranking.
 On Billboard Japan, Twice ranked fifth in the Top Artist category of the 2019 year-end rankings, becoming the group's third consecutive year of ranking within the top five.
 The group also became the fifth most-streamed act on Spotify in the country.